-Join Dr. Daniel Foor in Devonshire, England at historic Dartington Hall (c.
+Join Dr. Daniel Foor in Devon, England at historic Dartington Hall (c.
 1388) near Totnes for this three-day intensive.

 Everyone has loving and wise ancestors, and by reaching out for their support we access tremendous vitality for personal and family healing.
 In addition to supporting repairs with living family, our ancestors encourage healthy self-esteem and help us to clarify our destiny, relationships, and work in the world.